dmlond/docker_bwa_aligner/README.md

 named for a specific build, and then indexes the fasta file with bwa and samtools.
 To save space the application can gzip the reference fasta before indexing it.
 Multiple builds of different genomes can be stored in the same reference container.
+4. a docker containerized application which splits a large fastq file in the data volume into subset fastq files with a specified number of reads.
-4. a docker containerized application which mounts the data volume and reference volume, and runs an alignment on single-end or paired end reads in /data against a specific build and bwa indexed fasta file in /bwa_indexed to produce a sorted bam file named for the read (or the first paired read) in /data.
+5. a docker containerized application which mounts the data volume and reference volume, and runs an alignment on single-end or paired end reads in /data against a specific build and bwa indexed fasta file in /bwa_indexed to produce a sorted bam file named for the read (or the first paired read) in /data.